Last updated: 04/30/2019

 Author: Addictions.com Medical Review

 Attention Deficit Hyperactivity Disorder (ADHD) and substance use disorders frequently appear together, particularly in treatment settings.
 The cause of the association unknown, although one possible cause is that substance use represents an attempt to “self-medicate” ADHD symptoms.
 Data shows people with ADHD are statistically more likely to develop and alcohol or drug addiction.

 Untreated ADHD leads to significant consequences and may impair a patient’s ability to benefit from alcohol abuse treatment.
 Therefore, it is important that you be able to determine whether or not you may have undiagnosed ADHD.

 If you are uncertain about whether or not you have ADHD, the following information may help you to self-diagnose.
 However, no diagnosis is accurate until a doctor has been included in the process.
-If you need help connecting with an addiction expert who can help you with possible ADHD, call Addictions.com at 800-654-0987 and speak with someone today.

 The American Psychiatric Association’s Diagnostic and Statistical Manual, fifth edition (DSM-5), is used by mental health professionals to help diagnose ADHD.
 This diagnostic standard helps ensure that people are appropriately diagnosed and treated for ADHD.
 The Centers for Disease Control and Prevention have shortened the DSM’s criteria into the information which follows.